Smoke Detector Requirements For Finished Basements In South Jordan, UT

 • Carbon monoxide protection

-Breaking the South Jordan building code could lead to unsuccessful inspections and expensive repairs.
+Violating the South Jordan building code could result in failed inspections and costly repairs.

 Where Smoke Detectors Must Be Installed In Finished Basements